Han Jun (politician)

-Han Jun (韩俊 (Hán Jùn), born November 1963) is a Chinese politician, who has served as the Communist Party secretary of Anhui since 2023.
+Han Jun (韩俊 (Hán Jùn), born December 1963) is a Chinese politician, currently serving as party branch secretary of the Ministry of Agriculture and Rural Affairs, in office since June 2024.
+He has served as the Chinese Communist Party Committee Secretary of Anhui from March 2023 to June 2024.

-He has additionally been serving since November 2020 as the governor of the Jilin Province.
+He formerly served from November 2020 to March 2023 as the governor of Jilin.

 Biography

 Han was born in Gaoqing County, Shandong.
 He graduated from Northwest Agricultural University (present-day Northwest A&F University) with a doctor degree in 1989.
 He had been served as the Deputy Chief of General Office of the Central Leading Small Group for Financial and Economic Affairs (2014–2018), the Chief of General Office of the Central Leading Small Group for Rural Work (2017–2020), and the Deputy Minister of Agriculture and Rural Affairs (2018–2020).

 In November 2020, Han was named acting Governor of Jilin.
 He was elected as the Governor in January 2021.

+On 28 June 2024, Han was appointed party branch secretary of the Ministry of Agriculture and Rural Affairs by the Central Committee of the Chinese Communist Party.
+On 13 September 2024, he was appointed the Minister of Agriculture and Rural Affairs.
 Han is a delegate to the 13th National People's Congress.

+On 1 March 2025, at the behest of the Uruguayan government, Han Jun, special envoy of President Xi Jinping and Minister of Agriculture and Rural Affairs, participates in the inauguration ceremony of the new President of Uruguay Yamandú Orsi in Montevideo, the capital of Uruguay.
+On 2 March 2025, Orsi convenes with Han Jun at the presidential palace.